 - Only 6 U.S. gymnasts have medal-ed in the all-around since the 1952 Olympic games.

 - There has been less than 115 U.S. team members since the 1936 Olympic games in Berlin.

 - Currently there are less than 1,800 athletes competing at the collegiate level (NCAA) and 79 Elites.

 - Overall, there are roughly around 90,000 US gymnasts registered from levels 2-elite in USAG JO program.

-There are so many wonderful attributes that sports offer our kids today however, more importantly it is our jobs as parents to see how is compliments and brings our family closer together rather than drive a wedge between it, which can be seen with overly competitive parents in the trap.
+There are so many wonderful attributes that sports offer our kids today however, more importantly it is our jobs as parents to see how it compliments and brings our family closer together rather than drive a wedge between them, which can be seen with overly competitive parents in the trap.